-Commercial loans consist of term loans, operating lines of credit, co-ops and mortgages to individuals, partnerships and corporations, and have various repayment terms.
+Commercial loans consist of term loans, operating lines of credit, co-ops and non-owner occupied mortgages to individuals, partnerships and corporations, and have various repayment terms.
 They are secured by various types of collateral, including mortgages on real property, general security agreements, and charges on specific equipment, investments and personal guarantees.